kottans/frontend/tasks/html-css-popup.md

   - any HTML elements ids (including created with JS) or elsewhere across HTML
 - DO NOT replicate Google design (layout structure, styles etc)
 - DO NOT use Google icons

-The popup is expected to have three states depending on click on the Google App button (third element from left in the top row).
-After first click the popup appears.
-After second click it is hidden.
-When popup is visible, click on "More" button adds 10 more icons and forces the content of the popup to scroll.
-Mobile view is irrelevant for this task.
+## Examples

+You do not need to make your design 100% identical to the examples below.
+Implementation of the mechanics is more important.
+Use examples for your reference.

-Initial state: non pop-up visible:
+Initial state: no pop-up visible:

 ![popup-hidden](../img/popup-hidden.png)